ayaanbff/File-sender/README.md

 3. Now within the same folder create a folder with name **"file"** .
 4. Now open the cmd in the same folder and write `npm i`
 5. Now , run the s.js file with `node s.js` .

+**Note**: Server will be hosted locally with port 3000 . you can access the website by routing to `http://localhost:3000`